intrig/ict/bitstring.md

 // Output stream operator, uses to_string() above. inline std::ostream& operator<<(std::ostream& os, const bitstring & bits)

-// Copy a range of bits from one address and bit offset to another.
-This is the the thing that actually does
-// something.
-The API should be improved by using array_view inline void bit_copy(char * dest, size_t desto, const char * src, size_t srco, size_t bit_length);

 // set a bit
 inline void set_bit(unsigned char * buf, unsigned index, bool val);

 // get a bit
 inline bool bit(unsigned char * buf, unsigned index);

+// Eventually, you have to write code that actually does something.
+This is it.
+Copy a range of bits from one address
+// and bit offset to another.
+The API should be improved by using array_view.
+See issue #1 inline void bit_copy(char * dest, size_t desto, const char * src, size_t srco, size_t bit_length);

 ```

 }